mitranim/js/docs/prax_readme.md

 ## Overview

-[prax.mjs](../prax.mjs) provides a very simple and performant system for rendering DOM elements.
-Syntax is React-inspired but semantics are much simpler and more universally useful.
-JSX-compatible syntax is available.
+[prax.mjs](../prax.mjs) provides a very simple and performant system for rendering DOM/XML/HTML.
+It was originally React-inspired, but semantics are much simpler and more universally useful.

-Isomorphic server-side rendering is supported via lightweight and performant [`dom_shim`](dom_shim_readme.md).
+Isomorphic SSR is supported via lightweight and performant [`dom_shim`](dom_shim_readme.md).
 Pairing these modules together, and using custom DOM elements, provides a good foundation for hybrid SSR/SPA.

 Short overview of features: